coderefinery/github-without-command-line/_episodes/01-basics.md

 - Tool that can record and synchronize snapshots.
 - Not the only tool that can record snapshots (other popular tools are [Subversion](https://subversion.apache.org) and [Mercurial](https://www.mercurial-scm.org)).
+- Format that can be read by many different tools.

 **GitHub**
 - Service that provides hosting for Git repositories with a nice web interface.